MicrosoftDocs/terminal/TerminalDocs/customize-settings/startup.md

 ## New instance behavior ([Preview](https://aka.ms/terminal-preview))

 This setting controls how new terminal instances attach to existing windows.
-This propoerty is only used if the `--window,-w window` command line argument is not provided.
+This property is only used if the `--window,-w window` [command line argument](./../command-line-arguments.md) is not provided.
 This setting accepts the following possible values:

 * `useNew`: Create a new window, always.
 This is how the terminal always behaved prior to version 1.7.
 * `useExisting`: Create new tabs in the most recently used window on this desktop.
 If there's not an existing window on this virtual desktop, then create a new terminal window.